-We hope that you've had a lovely half term break and are excited to get going.
-We can't wait to get started with all the exciting things we have planned for this term!
+We hope you've had a fantastic summer and are excited to be back in school!
+We can't wait to get going with all the fun things we have planned for you all.

 At Shavington, we use all use our learning muscles, and we do this in many different ways!